Antoinehtml/Antoinehtml/README.md

 ***
 <br>

-- 🌱  I’m following a Bootcamp *@BeCode*, Brussels.
+- 🌱  &nbsp I’m following a Bootcamp *@BeCode*, Brussels.
-- 📫  Reach me: antoinecoulon@hotmail.com
+- 📫  &nbsp Reach me: antoinecoulon@hotmail.com
-- ⚡  Funny story : I actually left the Banking sector to do what I really like 👊
+- ⚡  &nbsp Funny story : I actually left the Banking sector to do what I really like 👊

 <br>